 A beautiful paper by Lucien Hardy demonstrates that quantum mechanics is the logical consequence of five simple axioms.
 The first four are fairly straightforward and are satisfied by classical theories.
 The fifth axiom, that of continuous transitions, is the most interesting.

 To understand it in more detail, let’s imagine that we’re designing the universe.
 We could make it discrete, like a cellular automaton.
-However, we would then miss out on the nicer symmetries of continuous space and time.
+However, we would then miss out on the nicer symmetries of continuous space-time.
 To give an example, continuous space can grant equal status to all its directions.
 The line segment connecting any pair of points determines such a direction; this segment represents the unique shortest path between its endpoints; furthermore, it has a unique midpoint which is equidistant from its endpoints.
 Any two points in time likewise have a midpoint between them.
 A cellular grid lacks these symmetries.

 States and Measurement